karusmari/graphql/README.md

 # GraphQL Profile Page with XP Visualization

 This project is a personal profile page built with HTML, JavaScript, and SVG.
-It connects to the [01 Gritlab GraphQL API](https://01.gritlab.ax/api/graphql-engine/v1/graphql) and allows authenticated users to view their own school-related data.
+It connects to the Gritlab's GraphQL API and allows authenticated users to view their own school-related data.
 The project was created to learn and demonstrate the use of GraphQL, DOM manipulation, and SVG-based data visualization.

 ## 🌐 Live Demo

-You can check out the hosted version here: https://karusmari.github.io/graphql/
+You can check out the hosted version here in [Github] (https://karusmari.github.io/graphql/)

 ---